-Cleveland Fire Brigade visits and inspects a range of premises as part of our work to keep you safe in the workplace.
-If we discover problems that could make premises unsafe, we can take action to ensure the responsible person for the premises solves these problems.
-This includes issuing legal notices, which require the responsible person to take specific action, usually within a specified time, to ensure the premises are safe.
+Cleveland Fire Brigade visits and inspects a wide range of non-domestic premises to keep our communities safe from fire.
+If we discover problems that could make premises unsafe the actions we can take include issuing legal notices – which require the responsible person to take specific action, usually within a specified time, to ensure the premises are safe.

 As an enforcing authority of fire safety legislation, Cleveland Fire Brigade is required by law (the Environment and Safety Information Act 1988) to maintain a public register which gives some information about these notices.